-THE king, about this time, began frequently to attend the debates of the house of peers.
+The king, about this time, began frequently to attend the debates of the house of peers.
 He said, that they amused him, and that he sound them no less entertaining than a play.
 But deeper designs were suspected.
-As he seemed to interest himself extremely in the cause of lord Roos, who had obtained a divorce from his wise on the accusation of adultery, and applied to parliament for leave to marry again; people imagined, that Charles proposed other pretence would be found for getting rid of the queen.
+As he seemed to interest himself extremely in the cause of lord Roos, who had obtained a divorce from his wife on the accusation of adultery, and applied to parliament for have to marry again; people imagined, that Charles intended

+C H A P. intended to make a precedent of the case, and that some other pretence would be found for getting rid of the queen.
 Many proposals to this purpose, it is said, were made him by Buckingham: But the king, how little scrupulous soever in some respects, was incapable of any action harsh or barbarous; and he always rejected every scheme of this nature.
-A suspicion however of such intentions, it was observed, had, at this time, begot a coldness between the two royal brothers.
+A suspicion however of such intentions, it was observed, had, at this time, begotten a coldness between the two royal brothers.

-We now come to a period, when the king's counfels, which had hitherto, in the main, been good, though negligent and fluctuating, became, during fome time, remarkably bad, or even criminal; and breeding incurable jealousies in all men, were followed by such confequences as had almost terminated in the ruin both of prince and people.
-Happily the same negligence still attended him; and, as it had lessened the insuence of the good, it also diminished the effect of the bad meafures, which he embraced.
+WE now come to a period, when the king's counfels, which had hitherto, in the main, been good, though negligent and fluctuating, became, during some time, remarkably bad, or even criminal; and breeding incurable jealousies in all men, were followed by such confequences as had almost terminated in the ruin both of prince and people.
+Happily, the same negligence still attended him; and, as it had lessened the influence of the good, it also diminished the effect of the bad meafures, which he embraced.

-It was remarked, that the committee of council, established for foreign affairs, was entirely changed; and that prince Rupert, the duke of Ormond, secretary Trevor, and lord keeper Bridgeman, men in whose honour the nation had great considence, were never called to any deliberations.
-The whole secret was entrusted to sive persons, Clifford, Ashley, Buckingham, Arlington, and Lauderdale.
-These men were known by the appellation of the Cold to

-The Cabal. lation of the Cabal, a word which the initial letters of their names happened to compose.
+IT was remarked, that the committee of council, established for foreign affairs, was entirely changed; and that prince Rupert, the duke of Ormond, fecretary Trevor, and lord keeper Bridgeman, men in whose honour the nation had great confidence, were never called to any deliberations.
+The whole fecret was entrufted to five persons, Clifford, Ashley, Buckingham, Arlington, and Lauderdale.
+These men were known by the appel-The Cabal, lation of the Cabal, a word which the initial letters of their names happened to compose.
 Never was there a more dangerous ministry in England, nor one more noted for pernicious counsels.